-- a.
-Would include an entry to record the purchase of a computer for cash. - b.
-Include at least two debits or two credits. - c.
-Require that all credits be listed before the debits for entries affecting the statement of financial position. - d.
-Should be broken into their component parts and recorded as simple entries.
+- a. would include an entry to record the purchase of a computer for cash. - b. include at least two debits or two credits. - c. require that all credits be listed before the debits for entries affecting the statement of financial position. - d. should be broken into their component parts and recorded as simple entries.

-Ans: b SO4 BT: K Difficulty: Hard TOT: 1 min.
+Ans: b LO4 BT: K Difficulty: Hard TOT: 1 min.
 AACSB: RT AICPA BB: CT AICPA FN: Reporting

 - 130. Accounts maintained within the ledger that appear on the statement of financial position include all of the following except

 - a.
-Salaries Expense.
+Salaries and Wages Expense.

 - b.
 Interest Payable.

 - c.
 Supplies.

 - d.
 Share Capital-Ordinary.

-Ans: a SO5 BT: K Difficulty: Hard TOT: 1 min.
+Ans: a LO5 BT: K Difficulty: Hard TOT: 1 min.
 AACSB: RT AICPA BB: CT AICPA FN: Reporting

 - 131. The entire group of accounts maintained by a company is called the

-- a. chart of accounts.
+- a. statement of cash flows.

 - b. general journal.

 - c. general ledger.

 - d. trial balance.

-Ans: c SO5 BT: K Difficulty: Easy TOT: 1 min.
+Ans: c LO5 BT: K Difficulty: Easy TOT: 1 min.
 AACSB: RT AICPA BB: CT AICPA FN: Reporting